 Where a child is identified as having SEND we work in partnership with parents to establish the support the child needs.
 Once a child's needs have been discussed by relevant parties they are recorded and decisions made about the desired outcomes, including the expected progress and attainment for that child.
 The views and wishes of the child and their parents are central to these discussions.
-At the initial concern stage, teachers ensure that they provide 'quality first teaching' as part of their classroom routine - differentiating as needed; at pupil profile/passport stage, this becomes more formalized and children will receive 'same day intervention' as part of this process along with continued 'quality first teaching'.

-After a given period of time (usually about 6 weeks), progress is reviewed and if children are continuing to have difficulty, a 'Classroom Support Plan' is written and the relevant interventions are put in place - this can include input from external agencies.
-This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed half-termly.
+A Classroom Support Plan is written and the relevant interventions are put in place.
+This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed, at least termly.
 Parents are invited to discuss this plan; their child's progress and the support and targets.
 Class teachers and the SENDCo are available for further discussion by appointment through the school office.